 I’m no stranger to moving house.
-Over my lifetime I’ve lived in 17 different homes in four different countries (Australia, Canada, Britain, Indonesia), and the longest I’ve ever been in one home is eight years.
-I’ve managed to do that twice.
+Over my lifetime I’ve lived in 17 different homes in four different countries (Australia, Canada, Britain, Indonesia).
+The longest I’ve ever been in one home is eight years and I’ve managed to do that twice.
 But my current average stay in one home is 3.23 years.

 Did you know that SA is the driest state in the driest inhabitable continent in the world?
 Perhaps unsurprisingly, it’s also very sparsely populated.
 The state’s total area is 984,377 km², but around 77 per cent of its 1.69 million people live in the capital, Adelaide.
 So the overall population density is around 1.7 people per km², and less than 1 person per km² in 94 per cent of the state.

-For example, it means that even now after many years away from SA, no matter where I am in the world, whenever I hear the sound of rain on the roof it’s a sweet song, an uncommon blessing and a reason to be thankful.
-You see, that’s the way it was when I was young; I grew up in a place that welcomed each raindrop as precious to its survival.
+For example, it means that even now after many years away from SA, no matter where I am in the world, I rejoice whenever I hear the sound of rain on the roof.
+It’s a sweet song, an uncommon blessing and a reason to be thankful.
+You see, that’s the way it was when I was young, growing up in a place that welcomed each raindrop as precious to its survival.

 And even now, when I go back to that dry land of wide horizons and vast spaces devoid of human presence, it never fails to tug at something deep in my soul.
 People say that absence makes the heart grow fonder.
 Well, where my home state is concerned I would say that’s true, because this feeling has only intensified over the years.

 For me, it’s as if the land is speaking a singular language that pulls me in with a sharp, wistful, bittersweet longing.
 It’s as if the land has shaped something at the core of my being that will always respond instinctively—viscerally—to its call.